Kamchatka brown bear: Distribution

 It is native to the Anadyrsky District, the Kamchatka Peninsula, Karaginskiy Island, the Kuril Islands, the coastal strip west of the Sea of Okhotsk southward to the Stanovoy Range, and the Shantar Islands in the Far East.
 Outside the former Soviet Union, the subspecies occurs in Saint Lawrence Island in the Bering Sea.
 It is closely related to one clade of brown bears in Alaska and northwest North America, and is thought to be the ancestor of the Kodiak bear.

 Behaviour and ecology

-In the summer period they feed on blueberries, crowberries, humpback salmon, and steelhead.
-In autumn, they eat nuts from nut-pines and mountain ash, and fish.
-In times of famine they eat dead fish or marine mammals, berries, and graminoid vegetation.
+In the summer period, they feed on blueberries, crowberries, humpback salmon, and steelhead.
+In autumn, they eat nuts from nut-pines, mountain ash, and fish.
+In times of famine, they eat dead fish or marine mammals, berries, and graminoid vegetation.
+When marking their territory, Kamchatkan brown bears often prefer to rub against trees on the sides of Kamchatka's many mountainous ridges as opposed to trees on top or near the bottom.
+This is because middle ridge ranges are less densely forested, allowing scents to travel farther and more freely.

 Relationship with humans

-Kamchatka brown bears are generally not dangerous to humans, and only 1% of encounters result in attack.
-The first Europeans who went to Kamchatka in the 19th century, although surprised by the number and size of bears there, observed that they were relatively harmless, compared to their Siberian counterparts.
+Kamchatka brown bears are generally not dangerous to humans.
+During a study on the animal, one researcher found that only 1% of his 270 encounters with Kamchatka brown bears resulted in attack.
+Although surprised by the number and size of bears there, the first Europeans who went to Kamchatka in the 19th century observed that they were relatively harmless compared to their Siberian counterparts.
 However, in July 2008, a platinum-mining compound in the Olyutorsky District of Kamchatka Krai was besieged by a group of 30 starving bears who killed two guards.